 Janet teaches you how to use snow in your fairy garden!

-Another inspirational photo, from ‘Florence Griswold Museum‘, this Emerald City fairy house is truly unique!
+Another inspirational photo, from ‘Florence Griswold Museum‘, this Emerald City fairy house idea is truly unique!

-Last, we have a couple of fairy gardens made from those old tree stumps you don’t know what to do with!
-This first one from an artist at the ‘Sequin Market‘.
+Next we have a couple of fairy gardens made from those old tree stumps you don’t know what to do with!
+This first one from an artist at the ‘Sequim Market‘.

-This next one is very cute!
+This next fairy garden is very cute!
 From ‘The Owner Builder Network‘.